Panama spoils its visitors with cosmopolitan cities, incredible stretches of sand and wild countryside that is a gift to adventure tourism.

 3. Take the bus to and from Tocumen airport

-Official taxis from Tocumen International Airport to downtown Panama City can set you back US$30 to US$40.
+Official taxis from Tocumen International Airport to downtown Panama City can set you back 30 to 40 American dollars (US$30-40).
 A shared taxi is cheaper at around US$15 per person if traveling solo.

 The cheapest option is the Metrobus.
 A bus ticket with them costs no more than US$1.25.
 Before leaving the airport, be sure to buy a rechargeable Metrocard, suitable for use on all Metro buses and trains.
 They cost US$5 and are good to go with US$3 of fares included.

-Note you will need a Metrocard to access long-distance services at Albrook bus station.
+Note that you will need a Metrocard to access long-distance services at Albrook bus station.

 4. If you’re single, stay in a hostel dorm

 Single travelers will find the cheapest digs in hostel dorms.
-Depending on location, you'll get a few amenities and clean quarters for US$10 to US$20 per night.
+Depending on location, you'll get a few amenities and clean quarters for US$10-20 per night.

 5. Couples and groups should stay in hotels

-A private room in a cheap hotel is roughly the same price as a private room in a hostel, around US$30 to US$50 per night.
+A private room in an inexpensive hotel is roughly the same price as a private room in a hostel (around US$30 to US$50 per night).
 In terms of comfort, however, hotel rooms are usually superior.

 The cheaper, more spartan rooms have fans and cold-water-only showers (air-conditioning can bump up prices by US$15 to US$20).

-Some hotels have a handful of extremely basic, ultra-cheap rooms (US$15 to US$20) with a shared bathroom; ask reception if they have algo más económico (something cheaper) or un quarto con baño compartido (a room with a shared bathroom).
+Some hotels have a handful of extremely basic, ultra-affordable rooms (US$15-20) with a shared bathroom; ask reception if they have algo más económico (something cheaper) or un quarto con baño compartido (a room with a shared bathroom).

-Of course, the main disadvantage of using hotels as cheap accommodation is that you won’t have a shared kitchen at your disposal.
+Of course, the main disadvantage of using hotels is that you won’t have a shared kitchen at your disposal.

 6. If you really want to save, sleep in a hammock

 If you don’t mind roughing it or sleeping in a homestay, a hammock is the cheapest option.
-Hostels typically charge US$2 to US$5 per night for a pitch, and you may find locals prepared to offer the same service from their family home.
+Hostels typically charge US$2-5 per night for a pitch, and you may find locals prepared to offer the same service from their family home.

 7. Use public transportation in Panama City

 Panama City taxis are notoriously wily.
-Drivers overcharging is the norm, especially if you appear to be foreign.
+Expect that drivers will overcharge, especially if you appear to be foreign.
 Worse yet, the city is frequently gridlocked, making travel by car slow and inefficient.

-To save money and hassle, use Metro buses and trains to get around (US$0.25 to US$0.35 per journey).
+To save money and hassle, use Metro buses and trains to get around (US$0.25-0.35 per journey).
 If you must use taxis, try to agree on a price before getting in.
 And if your driver turns out to be a good one (many of them are), get their cellphone number for future use.

 Avoid tourist taxis and taxis that wait outside hotels.
 They will definitely overcharge you.
 In Panama, Uber is usually cheaper and easier than taxis.